Stars (Cher album)

-Stars is the 12th studio album by American singer-actress Cher, released on April 19, 1975, by Warner Bros.
+Stars is the twelfth studio album by American singer-actress Cher, released in April 1975, by Warner Bros.
 Records.
 A covers album of rock, pop and other hits, Stars was one in a string of commercial disappointments for Cher in the late 1970s.
 It charted at number 153 on the Billboard 200 at the end of May 1975.
 Cher's earnest delivery of ballads and uptempo numbers was overwhelmed in a market newly dominated by disco.
 After two more albums that sold even less well, Cher made a successful (if temporary) comeback in 1979 with the disco album Take Me Home.